vishal-rb5/Simple-Password-Manager/README.md

 # Simple-Password-Manager
-A simple application while allows you to manage your passwords.
+A simple application which allows you to manage your passwords.

 #### Installation: